samipp55/dapp_quests_submissions/README.md

 5. How do we import FCL?

-1st we need to install FCL, or the Flow Client Library in our terminal and type npm install @onflow/fcl. then we Importing & Connecting FCL with config.js -file.
+We Importing & Connecting FCL with config.js -file and more exact with: import * as fcl from "@onflow/fcl"; -commond line

 6. What does fcl.currentUser.subscribe(setUser); do?